run-ai/docs/docs/admin/integration/kubevirt.md

 kubectl edit  kubevirt -n kubevirt -o yaml
 ```

-And add all of the PCI Addresses of all GPUs of all Nodes concetenated by commas:
+And add all of the PCI Addresses of all GPUs of all Nodes concatenated by commas:

 ``` YAML
 spec: